zakhar-gulchak/zakhar-gulchak/README.md

 # Bio
-Senior FullStack Engineer | Mentor | Lecturer
+Senior FullStack Engineer

 Experienced in building scalable frontend and backend systems using React, TypeScript, and Node.js.
 Worked with modern UI frameworks (React, Angular, Vue) and legacy ones (AngularJS, Backbone, ExtJS).
 In recent years focused on backend with NestJS, PostgreSQL, Kafka, and GraphQL (Apollo, Federation v2).

 Passionate about React ecosystem and DX.
 Prefer TypeScript for its safety and developer experience.
 Familiar with Redux, React Query, Apollo Client, and SolidJS concepts of fine-grained reactivity.

-Mentor and lecturer for aspiring developers.
+Mentor for aspiring developers.
+Lecturer at KNPU.
 Enjoy building clean, testable code and helping teams grow.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/gulchak-zakhar)